Megalon: Showa era (1973)

+Millennium era (2004)

+Megalon makes a cameo in the 2004 film Godzilla: Final Wars as a toy, along with other kaiju from the Godzilla franchise.

 Reiwa era (2017-2023)

 Megalon returns in Godzilla: Monster Apocalypse, a prequel novel to Godzilla: Planet of the Monsters.
 Megalon appeared on the West coast of Africa in 2012 and crossed the continent, destroying countless nations, and disappeared into the Indian Ocean.
 There were 20 million casualties, including the wounded.
 Shortly after Megalon's attack across Africa, millions of refugees fled to Europe and the Middle East due to civil wars across the continent, this also lead to a dispute between refugees and locals in Egypt that lead to a second civil war.
 Megalon returned 10 years later and attacked South Africa, forcing humanity to abandon the continent.

 In Godzilla: Project Mechagodzilla, a prequel novel to Godzilla: City on the Edge of Battle, 7 years later, Megalon moves to Asia.
 It annihilates India and Pakistan, both of whom just recovered from a nuclear war against each other.
 After destroying the Philippines, Megalon attacked Okinawa, but was intercepted by King Caesar, a guardian deity of the island, and both monsters died in the resulting battle.

 Megalon made his return in the short film Godzilla vs. Megalon, released to celebrate the 50th anniversary of the character.
 He is summoned to fight Godzilla, after his victory over Gigan in the previous short, Godzilla vs. Gigan Rex.